 Signing up for Mock Interviews with a Career Advisor.
 We offer several specific Mock Interview Days listed on our calendar.
 To participate, go to Unify and select "Schedule an Appointment" and "Career Center."
 You will select "Mock Interview - Class" to access our specific dates.
 This specific option works well for those who need to complete a mock interview for class.
 If one of those dates does not work for you, you can also choose "Mock Interview" for either job, internships, or graduate school.
 These options work well for those who have a real interview to practice for and have a tight deadline.
 If you are preparing for a specific opportunity, please make sure you include that information in the notes section of the appointment so that the advisor can prepare ahead of time.
 If you have issues getting the date you want in Unify, please contact us.

 Signing up for a Mock Interview with an Employer or Alumni Volunteer.
 The Career Center also schedules a few days each semester where employer or alumni volunteers take time away from their busy schedules to help students improve their interview skills.
-These interviews are scheduled through the Campus Interview schedule in Career Connection.
+These interviews are scheduled through the Campus Interview schedule in Handshake.
 To get started, follow the instructions below:

 - We'll contact you a few days before the interview so you know which employer or alumni volunteers you are meeting with if it was not clear when you selected your time.